Downtown Des Moines: Race

 According to the 2010 Census, 70.1% of the population was white; 20.8% was Black or African American; 4.7% was Asian; 1.9% was American Indian or Alaska Native; 0.2% was Native Hawaiian or Other Pacific Islander; and 5.7% reported Other.
 Of these percentages, 10.6% reported as white also reported Hispanic or Latino descent.
 The average household size was 1.58 members per household while the average family size was 2.83 members per family.

 Economy

 801 Grand is the tallest building in Iowa and is home to Principal Financial Group.

-Downtown Des Moines boasts several corporate campuses, with Principal Financial Group's global headquarters calling downtown home.
-Other major corporations and downtown employers include Wellmark, Nationwide, Meredith Corporation, Voya, Wells Fargo, Banker's Trust, Ruan Transportation, and EMC Insurance Company.
-Many of these companies have made huge investments into downtown by building large, impressive corporate campuses.
-Most notable is Principal Financial Group's 801 Grand and surrounding campus, which is currently undergoing a $397 million renovation.
+Downtown Des Moines is home to several major corporate campuses, including the global headquarters of Principal Financial Group.
+Other major employers in the area include Wellmark, Nationwide, Meredith Corporation, Voya, Wells Fargo, Banker's Trust, Ruan Transportation, and EMC Insurance Company.
+Several of these companies have made significant investments in downtown Des Moines through the development of large corporate campuses.
+One of the most notable is Principal Financial Group's 801 Grand and surrounding campus, which is currently undergoing a $397 million renovation.